perfectboy666/perfectboy666.github.io/_pages/about.md

 <span style="font-family: 'Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif;text-align:justify; text-justify:inter-ideograph;">
 Hi~ I am currently a master student at **<font color="#8B0012">Peking University</font>**, and I received my Bachelor’s degree of Computer Science in June 2023.
 I also had the honor to visit and exchange at Harvard University and learned the knowledge of big data and machine learning, which benefited me a lot.</span><br/>

 <span style="font-family: 'Trebuchet MS', 'Lucida Sans Unicode', 'Lucida Grande', 'Lucida Sans', Arial, sans-serif;text-align:justify; text-justify:inter-ideograph;">I’m now a member of the **Chinese Association of Automation** (CAA), a student member of the **China Computer Federation** (CCF), and the **Chinese Association for Artificial Intelligence** (CAAI).
 I’m also a contributor to Zhihu, and I usually pay attention to some cutting-edge technologies and share knowledge on my web page.
-Besides, I am happy to make new friends, you may contact me.</span>
+Besides, I am happy to make new friends, you may contact me at tyshipku@gmail.com.</span>

 <span style="color:#6b5d40">Research Interest</span>
 ----------